califano-lab/NaRnEA/README.md

 ## Installing the NaRnEA R package

-To install the `NaRnEA` R package, download the zipped GitHub codebase, unzip it, and install locally with the `devtools` package using the code below (if the unzipped directory is named `NaRnEA-master`, change this to `NaRnEA` to ensure subsequent code functionality).
+To install the `NaRnEA` R package, download the zipped GitHub codebase, unzip it, and install locally with the `devtools` package using the code below (if the unzipped directory is named `NaRnEA-main`, change this to `NaRnEA` to ensure subsequent code functionality).
 The `NaRnEA` GitHub codebase also includes proteomic data and code for running `ARACNe3`, the newest implementation of the Algorithm for the Reconstruction of Accurate Cellular Networks, so that users can replicate the analysis from the `NaRnEA` manuscript.
 The code is freely available for academic research use; for more information, see the license associated with the `NaRnEA` GitHub codebase.
 To run `ARACNe3` users will need to install the latest version of JDK.

 ```{r}
 devtools::install(pkg = "NaRnEA", build_vignettes = TRUE)